 Now these guidelines are supposed to help you slim down after pregnancy.
-Please be aware that it’s imperative that you listen to the advice given to you by your doctor.
+Please be aware that it’s imperative that you listen to your doctor’s advice.
 So don’t make alterations to your health regimen or start exercising before it is okayed by your physician.

 Put On A Postpartum Girdle

 Using postpartum girdles after delivery has been around for quite some time now.
 This is likely due to medical-grade tummy binders tha are known to kick start your recovery process.
 So wearing them a day or two after delivery can be of great help.

 Some of the more specific benefits of using postpartum girdles include (9):

 - They support your abdominal and back muscles during workout sessions